padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb/README.md

 ---

-## Cluster Recovery Guidelines
+## GemFire Cluster Recovery Guidelines

 Based on the test results, we can also provide guidelines for recovering from each network partition type.

 ### Type 1, Type 2

-Fix the network issues if any.
-Check each member to see their CPU usage and availalbe system resources.
-Gracefully stop members in Split A if they are not responding due to resource constraints.
-Increase system resources for those members as needed and restart them.
-Let GemFire auto-recover.
-Once the restarted members have successfully rejoined the cluster, check for data loss.
-Persistent data should be fully recovered.
-Reingest non-persistent data.
+1. Fix network issues if any.
+1. Check each member to see their CPU usage and available system resources.
+1. Gracefully stop members in Split A if they are not responding due to system resource limitations.
+1. Increase system resources for those members as needed and restart them.
+1. Let GemFire auto-recover.
+1. Once the restarted members have successfully rejoined the cluster, check for data loss.
+1. GemFire is expected to fully recover persistent data.
+1. Reingest non-persistent data.

-Be aware that auto-restart can take a long time to complete depending on the data volume, disk speeds, and the number of failed members.
+:exclamation: Be aware that auto-restart can take a long time to complete depending on the data volume, disk speeds, and the number of failed members.
 For our simple cluster, it took nearly five (5) minutes.
 Expect a much longer time to complete for larger clusters.

 ### Type 3, Type 4

-Fix the network issues if any.
-Check each member to see their CPU usage and availalbe system resources.
-Stop or kill all members including the locators.
-Restart the cluster in a clean state.
-Make sure to remove all datastores before restarting the cluster.
-Reingest data.
+1. Fix network issues if any.
+1. Check each member to see their CPU usage and available system resources.
+1. Stop or kill all members including the locators.
+1. Restart the cluster in a clean state.
+1. Make sure to remove all data stores before restarting the cluster.
+1. Reingest persistent and non-persistent data.

 ### Type 5

-Fix the network issues if any.
-Check each member to see their CPU usage and availalbe system resources.
-Gracefully stop members (not locators) in Split A if they are not responding due to resource constraints.
-Increase system resources for those members as needed and restart them.
-Let GemFire auto-recover.
-Once the restarted members have successfully rejoined the cluster, check for data loss.
-Check client applications.
+1. Fix network issues if any.
+1. Check each member to see their CPU usage and available system resources.
+1. Gracefully stop members (not locators) in Split A if they are not responding due to system resource limitations.
+1. Increase system resources for those members as needed and restart them.
+1. Let GemFire auto-recover.
+1. Once the restarted members have successfully rejoined the cluster, check for data loss.
+1. Data loss is not expected but be prepared to reingest data for the regions with inconsistency.
+1. Check client applications.

 ---